 My name is William Brune, a distinguished professor of Meteorology.
 The atmosphere creates and sustains life.
 It's amazing and it's important to know how it works.
 I love teaching this course because it contains all the essential elements of the science behind the weather.
 I have been fascinated by the weather ever since I was a little kid, sitting on the curb in front of my house in Houston, Texas, watching the huge thunderstorms build and build and build until you knew the rain was coming soon and heavy.
 Usually I got inside before I got soaked, but not always!

-I am a Lecturer in the Energy and Mineral Engineering Department in the College of Earth and Mineral Sciences at Penn State University.
-I teach courses for the Bachelor's degree in Energy and Policy Sustainability and the Master's program in Renewable Energy and Sustainability Systems.
-I completed my undergraduate degree in 2003, with a dual BA in Environmental Studies and Geography from the University of Pittsburgh at Johnstown.
-In 2005 I earned my master's degree in Geography from Penn State.
-My primary research interests included local scale mitigation of greenhouse gas emissions and invoking behavioral changes for energy and resource conservation.
+Brandi is a Lecturer in the Energy and Mineral Engineering Department in the College of Earth and Mineral Sciences at Penn State University.
+She teaches courses for the Bachelor's degree in Energy and Policy Sustainability and the Master's program in Renewable Energy and Sustainability Systems.
+She completed her undergraduate degree in 2003, with a dual BA in Environmental Studies and Geography from the University of Pittsburgh at Johnstown.
+In 2005 she earned her master's degree in Geography from Penn State.
+Her primary research interests included local scale mitigation of greenhouse gas emissions and invoking behavioral changes for energy and resource conservation.

 Brent Yarnal grew up north of San Francisco in Sonoma County, California.
 He got his bachelor's degree from the University of California, Davis, master's degree from the University of Calgary, Alberta, and doctorate from Simon Fraser University in Vancouver, British Columbia.
 Although his graduate training was in physical geography focusing on climatology, geomorphology, and glaciology, today his research bridges the physical and social sciences and integrates climate change, natural hazards, and the use of environmental information in decision-making.
 He is especially interested in what makes individuals, groups, and communities vulnerable to climate extremes and coastal hazards.